brianwisti/rgb-brain-hugo/site/content/post/2024/04/Generating a Plugins Page for my Logseq Graph.md

  >
  > **NOTE**
 >
- > I use the `heading` property rather than Markdown header markers, since Logseq renders it in a more predictable fashion when you zoom to a specific section.
+ > I use the `heading` property rather than Markdown header markers.
+That way a section header looks like a level one header when I zoom into that section.

 Because I only have a couple dozen plugins installed and I'm only working with local data, I won't worry about optimizing performance.
 I can set up everything I need with a few loops.